abailoni/cellpose-training-gui/docs/spacem_annotator/select_rois.md

 After you select the files with the image channels, click on _Update Displayed Image Channels_.
 This will add the image to the project and the image channels will be loaded in napari in different colors.

 ### Browsing images in the project and adding new ones
-After adding the first image, you can add another image by selecting the _"Add new image"_ option from the dropdown menu _"Shown image"_.
-Alternatively, using the same menu, you can switch between the images that you added to the project.
+After adding the first image, you can add another image by selecting the _"Add new image"_ option from the dropdown menu _"Shown image"_ in the top-right corner.
+Alternatively, using the same menu, you can switch between the images in the project.

 :::{image} ./images/adding-new-image.jpg
 :alt: Modifying added images